 Tanabe also relies heavily on his ability to adjust the app’s workflow to new sales opportunities or campaigns.
-For example, when Kintone launched its Education plan last fall and a new workflow needed to be implemented into the Proposals & Agreements App, Tanabe was able to update his sales workflow process in a few minutes to account for the new strategy.
+For example, when Kintone launched its special pricing plan for education-related customers and a new workflow needed to be implemented into the Proposals & Agreements App, Tanabe was able to update his sales workflow process in a few minutes to account for the new option.

-There was no need to ask a third-party IT vendor or request the change to the IT department.
+There was no need to ask a third-party IT vendor or request that the IT department make the change.
 Tanabe could do it himself.

-For Tanabe, Kintone is vital to his sales operations: “Kintone allows our team to become a learning organization, a concept introduced by Peter Senge, which means we are able to excel in rapid changes thanks to our flexible and adaptive tool,” Tanabe said.
+For Tanabe, Kintone is vital to his sales operations: “Kintone allows our team to become a 'learning organization,' a concept introduced by Peter Senge, which means we are able to excel at rapid changes thanks to our flexible and adaptive tool,” Tanabe said.
 “I’m very proud of what we can accomplish as a team with Kintone.”

 Sales Database - Add New Record

-Tanabe’s other core tool is his Sales Database.
+Tanabe’s other core tool is the team's Sales Database.

-The Sales Database serves two important roles.
-First, for the AE’s to log in their activities with the customers so everyone who works with the client will understand all the conversation that happened prior.
-Second, for the Sales Manager to predict monthly/quarterly sales, evaluate current sales structure, and implement new strategies in order to reach the team’s sales goal.
+The Sales Database serves two important roles: First, the sales team is able to log their activities with the customers so everyone who works with the client will understand all the prior conversations that happened.
+Second, the Sales Manager is able to predict monthly/quarterly sales, evaluate current sales structure, and implement new strategies in order to reach the team’s sales goal.

 Sales Database - Lead Status by AE Pivot Table

 In order to evaluate the current sales structure, Tanabe analyzes both leads that were closed and those that were lost.
-He explained that analyzing the process is important in order to understand the winning and losing patterns.
-He starts by understanding the big picture by the Lead Status by AE Pivot Table, then analyzes the data in different graphs, and drills down into records that catches his attention.
-Kintone helps to identify when each lead has moved to the next status by AE, region, and company size.
+Analyzing the process is an essential step in understanding the win/loss patterns.
+He starts by understanding the big picture via the Lead Status by Sales Member Pivot Table, then analyzes the data in different graphs and drills down into records that catch his attention.
+Kintone helps him identify when each lead has moved to the next status and filter the data by sales team, region, and company size.

 It’s also easy for Tanabe to implement new strategies using the Sales Database.
-For example: if Tanabe knows that conducting a sign-off meeting immediately after technical consultation contract ends yields higher customer satisfaction, he can send automated reminders to the corresponding System Consultants to schedule more sign-off meetings.
-He can also check the status and find out right away who has not taken action yet, and remind his team to act via comments on a sales record.
+For example, if Tanabe knows that conducting a sign-off meeting immediately after a technical consultation contract ends yields higher customer satisfaction, he can send automated reminders to the corresponding consultants to schedule more sign-off meetings.
+He can also check the status and find out right away who has not taken action yet and remind his team to act via comments on each data record.

-I don’t have to waste time trying to continuously try to improve a system that’s not working and maybe settle for it being 10 percent better than it was before after lots of struggle.
-Instead, I can build an app that fulfills 100 percent of my needs and not waste time trying to make bad solutions only slightly better.
-On top of this, I can build “100 percent solutions” in Kintone in minutes, so it’s a much more effective use of my time.”
+I don’t have to waste time trying to continuously try to improve a system that’s not working and maybe settle for it being 10% better than it was before after lots of struggle.
+Instead, I can build an app that fulfills 100% of my needs and not waste time trying to make bad solutions only slightly better.
+On top of this, I can build these “100% solutions” in Kintone in just minutes, so it’s a much more effective use of my time.”